Mobile Application Security: The Ultimate Checklist

 #3: Intermediary Cloud Approach

-Through this model, any files that users receive, download, and store within their devices are automatically uploaded to a cloud service where the said files will be tested and compared.
+Through this model, any files users receive, download, and store within their devices are automatically uploaded to a cloud service where the files will be tested and compared.
 This determines if the files contain – or the file itself – malware or security threats.

 #4: Mobile Behavioral Analysis